lakiw/pcfg_cracker/docs/source/next_function.rst

 - "More complicated" is usually not a good thing when designing algorithms.
 Therefore steps need to be taken to simplify the PCFG DAG into a Tree.

-- If I had to sum up my PhD defense in the most boring way possible, it was that I took a Probability DAG, created an alorithm to convert it into a Probability Tree, and then used a priority queue to perform a BFS walk of the tree which generated all the terminals in probability order.
+- If I had to sum up my PhD defense in the most boring way possible, it was that I took a Probability DAG, created an algorithm to convert it into a Probability Tree, and then used a priority queue to perform a BFS walk of the tree which generated all the terminals in probability order.
 I then called this a password cracker.

 - What this means is that there really are two steps in the "Next" algorithm.
 1) Converting a DAG into a Tree, 2) Performing BFS of the tree.
 Both steps has lots of room to be optimized.
 For example, if you don't care about generating guesses in true probability order, there are a number of Depth First Search (DFS) optimizations you can use instead of BFS.

 Challenges Traversing a PCFG as a Tree:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Lets consider a PCFG grammar as a Tree with the root node being A\ :sub:`1`\B\ :sub:`1`\C :sub:`1`\.
-I'm ignoring the **S** pre-terminal for the sake of convinence, but you can mentally put it above the root node if you want to.
-If we continue to build this grammar out as a tree with each lower probabily transition being a leaf, the following will usually occur:
+I'm ignoring the **S** pre-terminal for the sake of convenience, but you can mentally put it above the root node if you want to.
+If we continue to build this grammar out as a tree with each lower probability transition being a leaf, the following will usually occur:

 .. image:: image/duplicates.png
   :width: 400